tttmmmyyyy/fixlang/Document.md

 void *fixruntime_run_function(void *function)
 ```

-Here, the argument `function` should be a (retained) pointer to the object of type `Std::Boxed (() -> a)` where `a` is a *boxed* type.
+Here, the argument `function` should be a (retained) pointer to the value of type `Std::Boxed (() -> a)` where `a` is a *boxed* type.
-The function `fixruntime_run_function` calls the function given as the argument, *release it*, and returns the (retained) pointer to the result object.
+The function `fixruntime_run_function` calls the Fix's function given as the argument, *release it*, and returns the (retained) pointer to the result value.

 So, to call a Fix's function from C side,
 - you first need to wrap the function in `Std::Boxed`, get a pointer to it by `Std::FFI::unsafe_get_retained_ptr_of_boxed_value : a -> Ptr`, and send the pointer to C side by `CALL_C`.
 - In C library, you need to declare `void *fixruntime_run_function(void *function)`.
 - Call `fixruntime_run_function` on a (retained) pointer to the Fix's function.
-Note that `fixruntime_run_function` itself releases the argument; if you plan to call the function again later, you need to retain it before you call `fixruntime_run_function` to prevent the function object to be deallocated.
+Note that `fixruntime_run_function` itself releases the argument; if you plan to call the function again later, you need to retain it before you call `fixruntime_run_function` to prevent the function value to be deallocated.
 - The return value of `fixruntime_run_function` is a (retained pointer) of the result.

-### Casting back a `Ptr` to a Fix's object
+### Casting back a `Ptr` to a Fix's value

-In many cases, the return value of `fixruntime_run_function` will be sent to Fix's side in any way and "casted" to a Fix's object to utilize it.
+In many cases, the return value of `fixruntime_run_function` will be sent to Fix's side in any way and "casted" to a Fix's value to utilize it.
-To cast a `Ptr` to a Fix's object, use `Std::FFI::unsafe_get_boxed_value_from_retained_ptr : Ptr -> a`.
+To cast a `Ptr` to a Fix's value, use `Std::FFI::unsafe_get_boxed_value_from_retained_ptr : Ptr -> a`.
-Note that, once casted to a Fix's object, the responsibility to release the pointer will be on the Fix's compiler, not on you.
+Note that, once casted to a Fix's value, the responsibility to release the pointer will be on the Fix's compiler, not on you.

 ### Managing C resource from Fix

 Some C functions allocate a resource which should be deallocated by another C function in the end.
 Most famous examples may be `malloc` / `free` and `fopen` / `fclose`.
-If you try to create a Fix's type which wraps a C resource, and want to call the deallocation function automatically at the end of Fix object's lifetime, `Std::FFI::Destructor::` will be useful.
+If you try to create a Fix's type which wraps a C resource, and want to call the deallocation function automatically at the end of Fix value's lifetime, `Std::FFI::Destructor::` will be useful.

 For details, [see the document for `Destructor`](./BuiltinLibraries.md#namespace-destructor).

 ### Note on multi-threading

 Fix's reference counting is not thread-safe by default.
-If a pointer to Fix's object is shared from multiple threads, retaining / releasing it may lead to data race.
+If a pointer to Fix's value is shared from multiple threads, retaining / releasing it may lead to data race.

-To avoid data race, add the `--threaded` compiler flag, and call `Std::mark_threaded : a -> a` on the object before obtaining the pointer.
+To avoid data race, add the `--threaded` compiler flag, and call `Std::mark_threaded : a -> a` on the value before obtaining the pointer.
-The `Std::mark_threaded` function traverses all objects reachable from the given object, and changes them into multi-threaded mode so that the reference counting on them will be done atomically.
+The `Std::mark_threaded` function traverses all values reachable from the given value, and changes them into multi-threaded mode so that the reference counting on them will be done atomically.

 # Operators